dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 The Adapter Pattern is optional, but since I plan to create reusable adapters for various database drivers, I'll be using this pattern in the future, and it won't interfere with the main design pattern.

 So, the final design pattern I'm choosing is Dependency Injection + Specialized ISP + Adapter Pattern + DTO.
-That's all, thank you, I hope this helps.
+That's all, thank you, I hope this post helps you.

 !!! note

-    For the Uwais todo example, I'll still be using the basic Repository pattern because a complex design pattern isn't necessary for a project generator example.
+    For the [Uwais](/docs/uwais/) todo example, I'll still be using the basic Repository pattern because a complex design pattern isn't necessary for a project generator example.
 The developers can change it later to their liking.